 Oracle Cloud Guard continuously monitors data to detect anomalous events, then automatically intervenes when it detects suspect user behavior.
 For example, machine learning-powered security services revoke user permissions when it detects suspicious patterns.

 With OCI Object Storage, managerial controls provide complete control over the tenancy to prevent common vulnerabilities that can lead to data leaks.
+Many serious data leaks have taken place due to open Amazon S3 buckets, which publicly exposed sensitive information, including usernames and passwords, medical records, and credit reports.

 Using easy-to-define policies organized by logical groups of users and resources, OCI Identity and Access Management controls not only who has access to OCI resources but also which ones and the access type.
 Customers can manage identities and grant access using existing organizational hierarchies and federated directory services, including Microsoft, Okta, and other SAML directory providers.